EndemicMedia/remotemusic/README.md

 ## Configuration

+The application maintains two configuration files:
+- `config.json`: Stores the last used folder path and other settings
+- `library.json`: Caches the library data for faster loading

-The application saves the last used folder path in a `config.json` file.
-This file is automatically created in the project root directory when you load a folder for the first time.
+These files are automatically created in the project root directory when you first use the application.

+## File Organization

+Key files in the project:
+- `server.js`: Main server implementation with WebSocket handling and file operations
+- `public/index.html`: Main web interface
+- `public/script.js`: Client-side JavaScript for the web interface

 ## Security Note